nulogy/Gorgon/README.md

 Usage
 ---------------------

-To queue the current test suite, run `bundle exec gorgon start`, or `bundle exec gorgon`. _gorgon_ will read the application configuration out of _gorgon.json_, connect to the AMQP server, and publish the job.
+To queue the current test suite, run `gorgon start`, or `gorgon`. _gorgon_ will read the application configuration out of _gorgon.json_, connect to the AMQP server, and publish the job.

 In order for the job to run, _gorgon job listeners_ must be started that can process the job.
-To start a gorgon listener, run `bundle exec gorgon listen`.
+To start a gorgon listener, run `gorgon listen`.
 This command will read the listener configuration out of _gorgon\_listener.json_, then start the listener process in the background.

 Configuration
 ---------------------